rhel-labs/learn-katacoda/sql-server-cstore/step1.md

 # Validate the SQL Environment

->For this scenario, we have started installing SQL Server in the background.
+>**Note:** For this scenario, we have started installing SQL Server in the background.
 The background task will take between 2-5 minutes to complete.

-We have setup 2 terminal windows running on the local machine - The current terminal will be used for SQL Server and OS specific commands.
+We have setup two terminal windows running on the local machine - The current terminal will be used for SQL Server and OS specific commands.
 The cpudist terminal will be used for performance tracking using the cpudist bcc-tool explained later.

-To check if ansible installation is complete, we can use the following command - `systemctl status mssql-server.service --no-pager`{{execute T1}}
+To check if ansible installation is complete, we can use the following command -

+`systemctl status mssql-server.service --no-pager`{{execute T1}}

 <pre class="file">